Skip to main content

 URBANA, Ill. — Baking sourdough bread can be a rewarding but sometimes tricky process.
 Success lies in knowing the essential ingredients, preparation techniques, and baking methods that make it possible.

 “The Sourdough Bread: From Starter to Loaf series is ideal for the beginning baker,” says Jenna Smith, Extension educator.
-“This series will help you master the art and science of baking natural yeast bread; learn simple steps to create your own leaven with just flour and water, and discover the benefits, techniques, and tips for perfecting your homemade bread.”
+“This series will help you master the art and science of baking natural yeast bread; learn simple steps to create your own starter with just flour and water, and discover the benefits, techniques, and tips for perfecting your homemade bread.”

 Event details: